ObsGitH/ObsidianRepo/ObsidianVault/Programming Vault/LeetCode and DSAAs/Data Structures.md

 			- The key generates the hash and decides where the hash object will be stored in the chained array
 			- Hash Objects allow for Retrieving the value, changing the value or changing the key all O(1) operations.
 			- Generic dictionaries are a chained hash that have the Key and Value fields/properties in the Hash Object as Generic
+- Trees
+	- Used for:
+	- Structure:
+		- Nodes: They are the most atomic part of a tree.
+They are the primary entities that are used to build the Tree Data Structure.
+		- Edge: responsible for connecting a Node with another Node
+		- Root: The starting point of the tree.
+The entry point of the tree
+		- Leaf/Leafs: The end points of the tree.
+They are the nodes that point to null
+		- Levels are the different generations of nodes within the Tree.
+Root is level 0, the root's children are level 1 and so on.
+			- The number of elements (n) in a certain Level = total of nodes in this level + sum of nodes in all previous levels
+		- Height of the Tree: number of edge nodes, of the longest path, from the node to the leaf.
+			- If you know the total amount of elements in your tree you can calculate the height of the tree with: log₂(n+1) - 1.
+				- You can also use this formula to calculate height of a certain Tree Level if you know the number of elements of that level.
+		- child/parent/grandparent  are used to refer to different  nodes of the same hierarchy that exist in different levels/generations of said hierarchy
+		- Siblings are nodes that originated from the same parent node.
+		- a node's aunts are the siblings of it's parent node
+	- Traits:
+		- Traversing
+			- InOrder -> left root right
+			- preOrder -> root left right
+			- postOrder -> left right root
+			- levelOrder -> visit every node according to their level starting with the root.
+So root left right left right and so on.
+				- the root is index 0 and the left most node of it's children is index 1
+				- to figure out a node's children there is a formula:  children_index: 2*parent_index + 1, 2*parent_index+2.
+Logically the parent of a child is the result of (child_index -1) / 2 rouded to lowest integer
+	- Methods:
+		- Add() -> insert the node in the available space (next available index) and then swap the node with it's parent  again and again until the node satisfies the rule of the heap.
+		- Remove() -> Remove the root.
+Replace the root with the last element it's children. then swap the node with it's parent  again and again until the node satisfies the rule of the heap.
+- Heaps
+	- Used for:
+	- Structure:
+		- It share similarities with trees but are not really trees.
+That is because heaps have a very similar structure to trees.
+The only difference is the 2 rules that you can create a heap with.
+		- You can have 2 types of heaps depending on the primary rule that you are using to define a heap:
+			- Rule 1 (MaxHeap): parent is greater than it's children
+			- Rule 2 (MinHeap): parent is lesser than it's children
+				- (If we have a heap of integers, if we created a MaxHeap then the root would be a bigger number that it's children, it's children would be a bigger number than it's granchildren and so on.
+MinHeap would be the opposite)
+	- Traits: